Shopify/javascript/README.md

   `;

   // good
-  const goodString = 'The path of the righteous man is beset on all sides ' +
+  const goodString =
-    'by the iniquities of the selfish and the tyranny of evil men. ' + 'Blessed is he who, in the name of charity and good will, ' + 'shepherds the weak through the valley of darkness';
+    "The path of the righteous man is beset on all sides " + "by the iniquities of the selfish and the tyranny of evil men. " + "Blessed is he who, in the name of charity and good will, " + "shepherds the weak through the valley of darkness";
   ```

 - [9.3](#9.3) <a name="9.3"></a> Use template strings instead of concatenation.
 When embedding expressions in the template strings, never include spaces within the curly braces.